 Arlynn Quinton White, Jr.

-Arlynn Quinton White Jr. attended North Carolina Wesleyan College beginning in 1964, receiving his BS in Biology in 1968.
+Arlynn Quinton White Jr. attended North Carolina Wesleyan University beginning in 1964, receiving his BS in Biology in 1968.
 He enlisted in the US Army in 1968 and served in Viet Nam 1969-70.
 He was stationed in Qui Nhon with the HQ Unit of a Transportation Battalion’s Communication Section.
 He was promoted to Sergeant (E-5) prior to an Honorable Discharge in 1970.

 Following his discharge, he attended the University of Virginia, receiving his MS in Biology in 1972.
 He then enrolled in the doctoral program at the University of South Carolina, studying at the Baruch Institute of Marine and Coastal Science.
 He was awarded his PhD in 1976.